I make jewelry that

 Whether through a session or a piece you choose to wear, my intention is to support your journey back to your authentic self.

-In Human Design terms, I’m an Emotional Generator
+In Human Design terms, I’m an Emotional Generator with an Opportunistic/Role Model (4/6) Profile

 I’m someone who learns through experience, connects deeply with others, and evolves through creative change.
 I try and follow what feels true in the present moment, and patiently let emotional clarity guide my decisions.